 But beyond that, different types of permanent life insurance policies offer different features for areas like premium payment and cash accumulation.

-Premiums for whole life insurance policies can be set at a certain dollar amount for a certain payment period, depending on a policyowner’s particular needs and resources.
+Premiums for permanent whole life insurance policies can be set at a certain dollar amount for a certain payment period, depending on a policyowner’s particular needs and resources.
 For instance, some policies can be paid up after 10 premium payments, while others can be acquired with a pay-to-age-100 premium schedule.
+(Related: Balancing protection and accumulation with whole life insurance)

 Additionally, many whole life insurance policies are “participating,” which means they may receive dividends.
 Dividends can be used toward premium payments, to add to the cash value, or to increase the size of the death benefit of the insurance policy.
 Dividends are not guaranteed and their payment typically depends on the operating results of the insurance carrier.
 (MassMutual has paid dividends on qualifying policies since 1869.)